invertase/stripe-firebase-extensions/firestore-stripe-web-sdk/README.md

 ## Initialize the SDK

 Start by [initializing the Firebase web SDK](https://firebase.google.com/docs/web/setup) as usual.

-Then you can initialize this library by passing in an `App` instance obtained from the Firebase web SDK.
+Then, initialize this library by passing in an `App` instance obtained from the Firebase web SDK, and configure the library to use the same Firestore collections you configured the extension to use.

 ```js
 import { getApp } from "@firebase/app";